SPONSORED BY MARIGOLD.

 Now that Autumn is under way its time to pay attention to all the fantastic foods that go hand in hand with Halloween, bonfire night and the change from the long warmer days to the shorter more chilly ones.
 From rich sticky toffee to warming pumpkin soups theres so much to explore and enjoy when it comes to autumnal foodie delights and treats.

-Pumpkins have suddenly appeared everywhere and I’ve even spied a few Christmas nut selection packs, so I know its definitely time to get a wiggle on with Christmas baking – particularly my Christmas cake!
-No doubt I’ll be making multiple cakes this year 🙂 Have a sneaky peak at last years Christmas cake muffins here.
+Pumpkins have suddenly appeared everywhere and I’ve even spied a few Christmas nut selection packs, so I know its definitely time to get a wiggle on with Christmas baking – particularly my Christmas cake recipe!
+No doubt I’ll be making multiple cakes this year 🙂 I do also like the easier bakes at christmas like these festive Christmas cake muffins, these easy, brownie chocolate muffins or this delicious gingerbread.
 But before all that, lets just take a minute to enjoy October and to celebrate that magical, autumnal pumpkin.

 So first things first – when it comes to pumpkins I most definitely want to be able to chop off the top, scoop out the centre, carve in a face and light the whole thing up with a little candle.

 And this wonderful recipe uses pumpkin flesh scraped from the inside of the pumpkin; so leaving a perfectly prepped pumpkin ready for carving.
 Great news!

 Marigold (the yellow glove folk)

 When Marigold got in touch with the offer to try out some of their products I was more than happy to oblige – and I was delighted to find that Marigolds offerings fitted in perfectly with this recipe – my first pumpkin bake of the year:

 From a helping hand to remove the insides (no bits of pumpkin stuck under your nails!!). . .

 . . . to providing an absorbent drying surface for the pumpkin seeds before they are baked.
 All good stuff!